nini2nis/se_project_spots/README.md

 **Project Description**

-This project covers the end of Sprints 3-5.
+This project covers the end of Sprints 3-6 & 9.
 HTML and CSS was heavily implemented for the Sprint 3 project and somewhat less additions were made for Sprint 4-5 projects.
 Responsive design implementation was applied to optimize the page across different screen sizes, from smartphone all the way to destop.
 Starting from Sprint 4 javascript was added to make the page more functional and render the buttons functional.
+Finally APIs where introduced via webpack in Sprint 9 so any changes are saved and preserved even upon page reloading.

 **Description of technologies and techniques used**